lart-bangor/research-assistant/docs/source/users/installation.rst

 7. Select the destination location for your app.
 Normally you should be able to leave this at the path already suggested by the installer, which will be the default directory for app installation for your system and the chosen installation mode.
 Make sure you have at least 65MB of free disk space on your device.
-   Click \'browse'\ if you wish to change the installation path of the app.
+   Click `browse` if you wish to change the installation path of the app.

 8. Click ‘Install’ to install the L’ART Research Client app on your device.